Skip to main content

 Targeted Laboratory Investigations

 Blood tests form the cornerstone of hormonal assessment.
 These investigations are timed strategically to capture the dynamic nature of hormone secretion.
 For instance, cortisol levels are often measured at multiple points throughout the day, such as morning, noon, evening, and before bed, to map the diurnal cortisol rhythm.
-A flattened curve, where evening cortisol remains elevated, or an exaggerated morning peak, can indicate dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis, a central stress response system with profound implications for sleep.

-Assessment of is also standard, as thyroid hormones regulate metabolism and energy expenditure, directly influencing sleep quality.
+Assessment of thyroid function is also standard, as thyroid hormones regulate metabolism and energy expenditure, directly influencing sleep quality.
 Tests include Thyroid Stimulating Hormone (TSH), free T3, and free T4.
 Abnormalities in these levels can manifest as insomnia or excessive daytime sleepiness.
 For example, hyperthyroidism can lead to heightened arousal and difficulty sleeping, while hypothyroidism can cause fatigue and prolonged sleep duration.

 For women, testing includes estradiol, progesterone, LH, and FSH, often correlated with the menstrual cycle phase or menopausal status.
-Declining estrogen and progesterone during perimenopause can contribute to and night sweats, which directly disrupt sleep, but also independently alter sleep architecture.
+Declining estrogen and progesterone during perimenopause can contribute to hot flashes and night sweats, which directly disrupt sleep, but also independently alter sleep architecture.

 Precise laboratory testing of cortisol, thyroid, and sex hormones provides objective data to pinpoint specific hormonal imbalances affecting sleep.

 Beyond these primary hormones, other biochemical markers offer additional insights.
-Insulin and glucose levels provide information on metabolic health, which is intimately linked to and sleep.
+Insulin and glucose levels provide information on metabolic health, which is intimately linked to hormonal balance and sleep.
 Chronic sleep deprivation can lead to insulin resistance, creating a vicious cycle of metabolic and sleep dysfunction.

 Specialized Diagnostic Tools